What is Manuscript Evaluation?

 Working with Hatch Editorial Services for a Manuscript Evaluation

 Hiring Hatch Editorial Services means having a professional in your corner.
-My editorial critiques are founded in experience garnered at such literary agencies and publishers as Writers House and St. Martin’s Press, and in the classrooms of such authors as Ann Beattie, John Casey, and Diane Samuels.
+My editorial critiques are founded in experience garnered at such literary agencies and publishers as Writers House and St. Martin’s Press, and in the classrooms of such authors as Ann Beattie, Diane Samuels, and Chelsea Hodson.

 My manuscript evaluation projects last an average of 3-4 weeks, during which I will keep you updated with regular weekly memos.
 At the end of the project, you will receive my editorial feedback, your annotated manuscript, and an itemized invoice, so you can see where I put my time and effort to work for you.
 If you so choose, I’m happy to give you an hour of my time, free of charge, to discuss any and all remaining questions you may have.